 The trend for shirt-jackets has been growing all autumn and it's the perfect layering garment for January through to March.
 So when I saw this bonded jersey fabric from Rosenberg's I knew exactly what I was going to make, a relaxed over-shirt style using The Lounge Shirt pattern.
 This double-layered jersey fabric is fluid and cosy at the same time.
 The inner grey marl layer is viscose and elastane - smooth to the touch and adding drape.
 While the outer navy layer is a slightly heavier knit with some wool content.
 I prewashed my fabric on a 30º wool wash and found that there was no real fraying to the cut edge.

 I made a few style changes; first I went for a straight sleeve without a cuff.
 To achieve this I placed the reversed under sleeve pattern piece over the upper sleeve pattern piece with a 2 cm overlap at the sleeve head, levelling up the bottom of the two pattern pieces and smoothing the line at the sleeve head.
-See the illustration on the left.
+Scroll through the images to see the pattern alteration.

 I decided on two pairs of pockets, simplifying the shape of the pattern pocket to a simple rectangle, cutting two top pockets 16 cm x 18 cm and two bottom pockets 20 cm x 22 cm.
 All four pockets have a 3cm turn at the top and 1 cm seam allowance on the other three sides.
 So the finished pocket sizes are 14 x 14 cm and 18 x 18 cm.
 I interfaced the pocket flaps along with the collar and front facings.